UpStairs Lounge arson attack: Incident

 On June 24, 1973, the regular "beer bust" drink special attracted its usual blue-collar gay crowd to the UpStairs Lounge.
-That night's beer bust, from 5:00 to 7:00 pm, attracted approximately 110 patrons.
-After the drink special ended, about 60-90 patrons remained; they listened to pianist George Steven "Bud" Matyi perform and discussed an upcoming MCC fundraiser for the local Crippled Children's Hospital.
+That night's beer bust, from 5 to 7 pm, attracted approximately 110 patrons.
+After the drink special ended, about 60 to 90 patrons remained; they listened to pianist George Steven "Bud" Matyi perform and discussed an upcoming MCC fundraiser for the local Crippled Children's Hospital.

-At 7:56 PM, a buzzer from downstairs sounded, and bartender Buddy Rasmussen asked Luther Boggs to answer the door, anticipating a taxi cab driver.
+At 7:56 pm, a buzzer from downstairs sounded, and bartender Buddy Rasmussen asked Luther Boggs to answer the door, anticipating a taxi cab driver.
 Boggs opened the door to find the front staircase engulfed in flames, along with the smell of lighter fluid.
 Rasmussen immediately led some twenty patrons out of the back exit to the roof, where the group could access a neighboring building's roof and climb down to the ground floor.
 The others were accidentally locked inside the second-floor club, some attempting to escape by squeezing through barred windows.
 One man managed to squeeze through the 14-inch gap, only to fall to his death while burning.
 Reverend Bill Larson of the MCC clung to the bars of one window until he died, and his charred remains were visible to onlookers for hours afterwards.
 Boggs died 16 days later on July 10, from 3rd-degree burns to 50% of his body.

-Firefighters stationed 2 blocks away found themselves blocked by cars and pedestrian traffic.
+Firefighters stationed two blocks away found themselves blocked by cars and pedestrian traffic.
 One fire truck tried to maneuver on the sidewalk but crashed into a taxi.
 They arrived to find bar patrons struggling against the security bars and quickly brought the fire under control.